NSMau/swift-book-es/TSPL.docc/LanguageGuide/ClassesAndStructures.md

   TODO: Should I give an example of passing a value type to a function here?
 -->

-## Las Clases Son Tipos de Referencia
+## Las clases son tipos de referencia

 Unlike value types, *reference types* are *not* copied when they're assigned to a variable or constant,